 A note about crashes:

 Bicycling has an undeserved bad rap when it comes to safety.
-Riding a bicycle is incredibly safe already, and the crash rate has decreased steadily for the last 15 years or so.
+Riding a bicycle is incredibly safe already.
 Yet when you ask people what their greatest fear is about riding a bike, the answer is often, “Getting hit by a car.”
 As long as you follow these tips below and obey the law, you can join the more than 2.5 million people who enjoy safe bicycle rides in Wisconsin every year.